bedalus/4colour/README.md

 - All new features must have corresponding tests in the `tests` directory.
 - Consider writing tests before implementing a feature to clarify expected behavior.

+Tests can be run with: python -m unittest discover -s tests

 ## Planning

-Completed items are marked with `[x]`.
-These completed items provide valuable context that document the genesis of the existing code base.

 New work items should be itemized and preceded by an empty checkbox (`- [ ]`).
 When engaging in a new coding session to implement new features and improvements, follow the requirements in sequential order starting at the first unmarked checkbox.
-Once the feature and corresponding unit tests are written or updated to the required specification, mark the checkbox as complete to track progress.
+Once the feature and corresponding unit tests are written or updated to the required specification, mark the checkbox as complete ([x]) to track progress.
 Always remember to complete this step.

+If new files are introduced, or if files are removed, update the '## Project Structure' section below accordingly.

+**Introducing New Work Phases:**

+When the current phase's objectives are complete or a new major area of work is identified, introduce a new phase at the end of this ReadMe file.
+Follow the following format:

+1.  **Add a Phase Heading:** Use a level 3 Markdown heading with the format `### Phase [Number]: [Brief, Descriptive Title]`.
+Increment the phase number sequentially.
+2.  **Write a Summary:** Immediately below the heading, add a short paragraph summarizing the overall goal or focus of this new phase.
+Explain *why* this work is being undertaken.
+3.  **Structure Work Items:** List the specific tasks for the phase using the standard format:
+    *   Start each major task with `- [ ] **Task Description:**`.
+Use bold text for the main task description.
+    *   Use nested bullet points (`    *   Sub-task or detail`) for breaking down the main task or adding specific implementation notes.

+## Project Structure

+The project is organized into the following key files and directories:

+*   `canvas_app.py`: The main application class that initializes the UI and managers.
+*   `ui_manager.py`: Handles UI elements like buttons, hint text, and the debug overlay.
+*   `circle_manager.py`: Manages circle data (creation, storage, retrieval, removal).
+*   `connection_manager.py`: Manages connections between circles, including drawing lines, handling curves, and midpoint interactions.
+*   `interaction_handler.py`: Processes user input events (clicks, drags, key presses) and manages application mode transitions.
+*   `color_manager.py`: Implements the logic for assigning colors based on priority and resolving conflicts between connected circles.
+*   `color_utils.py`: Provides utility functions for mapping color priorities to names and finding available priorities.
+*   `app_enums.py`: Defines enumerations used across the application, such as `ApplicationMode`.
+*   `tests/`: Contains all unit and integration tests.
+*   `README.md`: This file, providing project documentation, guidelines, and planning.

 ### Phases 1-7 Summary